 The primary goal of supervised practice is to provide hands-on learning experiences, however, the interns must expect to contribute to the workload of the facility and follow all guidelines and rules of the facility.
-The preceptor determines the intern's schedule at the facility.
-The supervised practice portion of the CPD is very time-intensive.
-Interns are expected to work 32-40 hours per week at the supervised practice site according a planned schedule.
-Furthermore, interns must expect to work on weekends, holidays, early morning and/or late night hours as scheduled by the preceptors.
-Interns are expected to volunteer to help in unexpected circumstances as part of professional development/skill, but not to replace employees except during planned supervised staff relief.
-The intern is expected to notify the CPD Director if they have experienced situations replacing an employee so that situation can be resolved.
+Interns are expected to volunteer to help in unexpected circumstances as part of professional or skill development, but not to replace employees except during planned supervised staff relief.
+The intern is expected to notify the MSD Director if they have experienced situations replacing an employee so the situation can be resolved.